 Chest width is a key factor in determining the right breast implant profile.
 An implant’s profile refers to its height (how much it sticks out from its base) versus the width of its base.
 There are a few variations, but most implants are available in profiles that are generally low, moderate, moderate plus, and high.
 Dr. Olson will examine your chest and help you choose the profile that best suits your frame and your cosmetic goals.

-Please visit our Breast Augmentation FAQ page for answers to other common questions about breast enhancement surgery.
+Please visit our Breast Augmentation page for answers to other common questions about breast enhancement surgery.

 A Reputation Built on Results